-According to the Egress Email Risk Report 2024, 94% of organisations experienced email security incidents, with 795 ATO of those attacks originating from phishing.
+According to the Egress Email Risk Report 2024, 94% of organisations experienced email security incidents, with 79% ATO (account takeover) of those attacks originating from phishing.
 Additionally, 95% of cybersecurity leaders reported feeling stressed about email security.

 Therefore, spotting phishing emails is now more important than ever, as these deceptive emails can be difficult to distinguish from legitimate communications.